noaburt/CS313-Discord/docs/project_description.md

 ## Overview

-* This exercise will be undertaken in group of 6, and is split into four stages, totalling 50% of your grade for CS313:
+* This exercise will be undertaken in NotSoSimple.group of 6, and is split into four stages, totalling 50% of your grade for CS313:
     * Stage 1, ~weeks 3-4
     * Stage 2, ~weeks 4-5
     * Stage 3, ~weeks 6-10